When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 return [s.strip() for s in raw.split(_BLOCK_SEP) if s.strip()]

-This way, a list fits entirely within one widget as a <ul>, and code blocks are not split either.
+This way, an entire <ul> fits into a single widget, and code blocks aren't split either.
 Paragraphs are naturally divided.

 Security: Escaping Raw HTML

 mistune's default renderer outputs raw HTML as-is in block_html and inline_html.
-Since LLM output may directly contain user input, I added processing to escape these.
+Since LLM output may directly include user input, I added processing to escape these.

 def block_html(self, html):